Abivertinib – EGFR & BTK Inhibitor

 Abivertinib inhibits the T790M “gatekeeper” mutation of EGFR and common activating mutations (L858R and del19) but has minimal inhibitory activity towards the normal (wild-type) receptor.
 The T790M mutation of EGFR is the major cause of acquired resistance and is detected in more than half of patients treated with first-generation EGFR TKIs, such as Tarceva (erlotinib) and Iressa (gefitinib).

 Abivertinib is initially being developed as an oral treatment for patients with NSCLC in whom prior EGFR-directed therapy has failed due to the emergence of the EGFR T790M mutation.
-ACEA is also evaluating abivertinib as first-line therapy for NSCLC patients with confirmed EGFR mutational status.
+ACEA is also evaluating Abivertinib as a first-line therapy for NSCLC patients with confirmed EGFR mutational status.

-Abivertinib may also have clinical utility as an inhibitor of Bruton’s tyrosine kinase (BTK) which impacts B cell proliferation and survival and is currently being investigated in clinical trials for B cell lymphoma.
+Abivertinib also has clinical utility as an inhibitor of Bruton’s tyrosine kinase (BTK) which impacts B cell proliferation and survival and is currently being investigated in clinical trials for B cell lymphoma.
+In addition, BTK plays a critical role in immune regulation and host inflammatory responses.
+Sorrento Therapeutics is conducting global trials of Abivertinib for patients hospitalized with Covid-19.

 For more information about our completed and ongoing clinical trials, please visit www.clinicaltrials.gov.